bldl/array-grouping-impl-tutorial/Modules/Module 8/Module8.md

 Using a shared testing suite has a lot of advantages.
 It allows the developers to see what engine is most compliant with the specification, what features are supported and what is currently unsupported.

-As stated in Module X test262 has a website where the compliance of each engine can be viewed.
+As stated in Module 4, test262 has a website where the compliance of each engine can be viewed.

 [Test262 compliance](https://test262.report/)